 CareCollective logo

-The CareCollective supports low-income individuals and families, most of whom have or are currently experiencing housing insecurity and have a history of complex trauma.
-Through a trauma informed and culturally competent approach, and by leaning on the client’s strengths, our team will conduct a thorough assessment, develop individualized service plan and employ a wide range of treatment modalities (e.g. Psychotherapy, Cognitive Behavioral Therapy, Trauma Focused Cognitive Behavior Therapy, Narrative Therapy) to meet the goals that they identify.
+CareCollective supports low-income individuals and families, most of whom are currently experiencing housing insecurity and have a history of complex trauma.
+Through a trauma-informed and culturally competent approach, and by leaning on the client’s strengths, our team will conduct a thorough assessment, develop individualized service plan and employ a wide range of treatment modalities (e.g. Psychotherapy, Cognitive Behavioral Therapy, Trauma Focused Cognitive Behavior Therapy, Narrative Therapy) to meet the goals that they identify.

 CareCollective Services